Ford Edge Insurance Rates

 When you’re ready, use our FREE online quote tool to compare Ford Edge auto insurance quotes and policies from the industry’s top companies.

-Average insurance prices for a Ford Edge are $1,284 every 12 months with full coverage.
-Comprehensive insurance costs on average $254, collision costs $482, and liability is estimated at $390.
-Liability-only coverage costs approximately $452 a year, with high-risk coverage costing $2,780 or more.
-Teens receive the highest rates at $4,856 a year or more.
+The average insurance rates for a Ford Edge are $1,284 a year including full coverage.
+Comprehensive costs on average $254 a year, collision insurance costs $482, and liability is estimated at $390.
+Buying just liability costs approximately $452 a year, and insurance for high-risk drivers costs around $2,780.
+Teens cost the most to insure at up to $4,856 a year.

 Average premium for full coverage: $1,284

-Includes $500 physical damage deductibles, split liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and for different Edge trim levels.
+Rate estimates include $500 deductible amounts, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and Edge trim levels.

-Living in a larger city can have significant affects on auto insurance rates.
-Rural areas tend to have more infrequent collision claims than cities with more traffic congestion.
+Living in a larger city can make a big difference on car insurance rates.
+Rural areas are shown to have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.
+The diagram below illustrates how rural and urban location affects car insurance rates.

-These examples demonstrate why anyone shopping for car insurance should get quotes based on a specific location and their own driving history, instead of using averaged prices.
+The examples above highlight why it is important to get quotes based on a specific location and risk profile, instead of making a decision based on averaged prices.

 Use the form below to get customized rates for your location.